-The TRIAD currently recognizes 10 personnel certified as HAZ-MAT Incident Commanders, 80 personnel are trained to the technician level and the balance of personnel to the operations decon level.
-The TRIAD can assemble a fully functional Level A HAZ-MAT team with the necessary operational equipment in the time it takes for notification, response and setup.
+The TRIAD currently recognizes 10 personnel certified as HAZMAT Incident Commanders, 80 personnel are trained to the technician level, and the balance of personnel to the operations decon level.
+The TRIAD can assemble a fully functional Level A HAZMAT team with the necessary operational equipment in the time it takes for notification, response and setup.

-2 Motor Transport
+D.2 Motor Transport

-This section will focus on those risks associated with shipping hazardous materials by common carrier over the Interstate and US Highway system as well as local deliver via secondary state routes and local by-ways in the Reno, Sparks and Washoe County area.
+This section will focus on those risks associated with shipping hazardous materials by common carrier over the Interstate and US Highway system as well as local delivery via secondary state routes and local by-ways in the Reno, Sparks, and Washoe County area.

-The Reno, Sparks and Washoe County area is dissected by two main transportation corridors, Interstate 80; the east-west route and US highway 395; the north-south route.
+The Reno, Sparks, and Washoe County area is dissected by two main transportation corridors, Interstate 80; the east-west route and US highway 395; the north-south route.
 State routes in the area are S.R.
 28 at Lake Tahoe, S.R.
-431 the Mount Rose Highway, 341 Geiger Grade and S.R.
+431 the Mount Rose Highway, 341 Geiger Grade, and S.R.
 445, 446 and 447 that lead north out of the Truckee Meadows.

 There have been several studies regarding hazardous materials commodity shipments through these corridors.
-NDOT did a study in 1993, the State Emergency Response Commission did a study in 1995 and ERT Consulting completed a snap shot survey in 1999.
-These reports vary due to the time of year, time of day and the other variables.
-They do, however, give an indication of commodity travel through the Reno, Sparks and Washoe County area
+NDOT contracted Cambridge Systematic, Inc. to update the Hazardous Materials flow study through the Washoe County region in October 2018 through February 2019.
+These reports vary due to the time of year, time of day, and the other variables.
+They do, however, give an indication of commodity travel through the Reno, Sparks, and Washoe County area

 The focus of these studies was based on the major transportation corridors.
-Obviously the I-80 Corridor is the one corridor that has the most truck movement on a month by month basis.
-The weigh station operated by the California Highway Patrol in Truckee, California reports an average of 40,000 trucks a month that pass through that facility.
-Approximately 8% of the trucks or 3,200 trucks per month display hazardous materials placards.
-Assuming each vehicle had an average load weight of 35,000 lbs. that would convert to approximately 56,000 tons of placarded material a month moving through the I-80 corridor.
+The I-80 Corridor is the one corridor that has the most truck movement on a month-by-month basis.
+The weigh station operated by the California Highway Patrol in Truckee, California reports an average of 50,000 (2019 updated number) trucks a month that pass through that facility.
+Approximately 7% (from Department of Transportation 2017) of the trucks or 3,500 trucks per month display hazardous materials placards.
+Assuming each vehicle had an average load weight of 35,000 pounds, that would convert to approximately 61,250 tons of placarded material a month moving through the I-80 corridor.

-2.2 The Nevada Department of Transportation (NDOT) Study
+D.2.2 Nevada Department of Transportation (NDOT) Study